 - Makes about 2 cups

-- 3. Once the butter has been completely incorporated into the hot milk, ladle some of the warm mixture into the cold flour mixture and whisk to warm it.
+Once the butter has been completely incorporated into the hot milk, ladle some of the warm mixture into the cold flour mixture and whisk until it’s warm.
 Pour the contents of the bowl back into the saucepan and whisk it in.
 Stir in the salt.
 Place the pan over medium-low heat and whisk the mixture frequently to prevent sticking as it cooks and thickens.
 The béchamel is done at about 180°F (82°C), or when it has reached the consistency of a runny sauce or heavy cream.
-Grate in or add the nutmeg, remove from the heat, and allow the sauce to cool to room temperature.
-It will continue to thicken slightly as it cools.
+Grate in or add the nutmeg, remove from the heat, and let the sauce cool slightly or all the way to room temperature.
+It will continue to thicken a little as it cools.